zeyneddinoz/tubebend/README.md

 ---

+This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-IDs 520256321.

-📄 This dataset is shared for preview/research purposes.
+📄 The dataset is shared for preview/research purposes.
 The license will be added later.